dpriedel/coc_ltls/README.md

-NOTE: I do NOT have a installable package created so the instructions below are for some future date
+NOTE: I do NOT have an installable package created so the instructions below are for some future date.

+This is the first JS project I've ever done so I have no idea about JS ecosystem and how to construct installers for it.
+I just manually copied files to the Coc extensions folder and it seems to work.

 # coc-ltls